JuliaGtk/Gtk4.jl/docs/src/diff3to4.md

 ## No showall

-In GTK 4, widgets are shown by default, so `showall` does not exist, and calling `show` is no longer necessary in most situations.
-Exceptions include `GtkDialog`s and `GtkApplicationWindow`s.
+In GTK 4, widgets are shown by default, so `showall` does not exist.
+Controlling a widget's initial visibility can be done using the `visible` property.

 ## No GtkContainer